-Basic knowledge and understanding of the law as it applies to amateur and professional sports.
+This course covers a basic knowledge and understanding of the law as it applies to amateur and professional sports.
 Students identify, analyze, and understand legal issues, and discuss the ramifications of those issues.
-It is recommended that this course be taken in the senior year and that Business Law be completed.
+(Formerly PED 434)

 PED 435 Sport Sociology and Ethics